BrynGhiffar/barbar/readme.md

 A Wayland bar, kinda like waybar

 Latest Issues:
-- --Crashes on monitor restart, due state being unsychronized (before thread sleep & after thread sleep).
+- ~~Crashes on monitor restart, due state being unsychronized (before thread sleep & after thread sleep).
-    Solution: Integrate timerfd then use timer to trigger rerender--
+    Solution: Integrate timerfd then use timer to trigger rerender~~
 - Only renders datetime.
 - Need to integrate:
     - Disk Usage